-Imported hijiki seaweed is also tested for arsenic (by the Department of Agriculture and Water Resources) as it is considered a 'risk food'.
-Due to this classification, 100 per cent of hijiki seaweed consignments are inspected and tested for inorganic arsenic.
+Imported hijiki seaweed is tested for arsenic (by the Department of Agriculture) as it is considered a 'risk food'.
+Due to this classification, 100 per cent of hijiki seaweed consignments are initially inspected and tested for inorganic arsenic.
 Hijiki consignments that do not meet the limit for arsenic in the Code cannot be imported.

-In general, arsenic is present in the vast majority of foods, at extremely low levels.
-While there are measures in place to protect people from high levels of arsenic, people who regularly consume high levels of hijiki seaweed, along with other foods that may contain arsenic, such as seafood and rice, may have a higher potential health risk from exposure than the general population.
-FSANZ advises people to eat a mixed diet with a variety of foods to minimize any risks associated with eating a more limited diet.
+While there are measures in place to protect people from high levels of arsenic, people who regularly consume high levels of hijiki seaweed, along with other foods that may contain arsenic, may have a higher potential health risk from exposure than the general population.
+As with our advice for rice-based food products, we recommend people eat a mixed diet with a variety of foods to minimise any risks associated with eating a more limited diet.